timswims/ESK/README.md

 You are now ready to perform additional installation of agents and the optional Enterprise Manager Data Collector for Oracle Management Cloud.

 ### Want to Learn More?
-• Getting Started with Oracle Management Cloud
+* Getting Started with Oracle Management Cloud
-• Installing a Gateway
+* Installing a Gateway
 </details>

-Random text: kajfe
-hello